 Table

 The table refers to the base of the sewing machine where you rest the fabric to sew on.
-Similarly to the throat area, you want a wide table that gives you ample space to quilt.
+Similar to the throat area, you want a wide table that gives you ample space to quilt.
 Some machines even include an extendable table.

 Needle position